 Early History of the Knisely family

-Another 238 words (17 lines of text) covering the year 1522 is included under the topic Early Knisely History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Knisely research.
+Another 103 words (7 lines of text) covering the year 1522 is included under the topic Early Knisely History in all our PDF Extended History products and printed products wherever possible.

 Knisely Spelling Variations